hamzaugursumer/8WeekSqlChallenge/Case Study #2 - Pizza Runner/README.md

 cross join vegetarian as v
 `````

-2.What if there was an additional $1 charge for any pizza extras?
+2. What if there was an additional $1 charge for any pizza extras?
 Add cheese is $1 extra

 (Herhangi bir pizza ekstrası için 1 dolar ek ücret alınsa nasıl olur?